A celebration of Canada's diverse women role models.

 To celebrate the accomplishments of a diverse group of role models, including self-identified women and gender-diverse individuals.

 In 2020, we moved the presentation of the Top 25 from November to February.
 Why?
 We wanted to make it easier for applicants to understand the period of qualification — any time in the previous calendar year — so we wouldn’t miss out on any great achievements.
 Since this is our first year after the switch, the 2020 Top 25 had a longer qualification period, from September 2018 to December 2019.
 From here on, the year in the title will reflect the year the awards are given, for accomplishments in the previous calendar year.

 We kept the name but reimagined the format.
 Rather than quantifiably measuring influence, we celebrate a wide variety of accomplishments and contributions.

-Any Canadian citizen living in Canada or abroad, or any permanent resident in Canada, that self-identifies as a woman.
-You can learn more about eligibility and what we look for on the Application page, when applications are open.
+Any Canadian citizen living in Canada or abroad, or any permanent resident in Canada, that self-identifies as a woman or as gender-diverse.
+You can learn more about eligibility and what we look for on the Application page.

 Because the Lifetime Achievement Award (LAA) is not related to accomplishments within a calendar year, but rather a lifetime of notable achievements, we don’t have the same restrictions that come with the eligibility period.
 This allows us to make our selection earlier than the other recipients, and make sure we can get our esteemed LAA recipient scheduled to appear at the annual Top 25 Women of Influence Luncheon.